 - SSB-based inter-frequency measurement with no measurement gap, when part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or the union of concurrent measurement gaps, if UE supports interFrequencyMeas-NoGap-r16 and the flag interFrequencyConfig-NoGap-r16 is configured by the Network.

+- for UE capable of [NeedForInterruptionNR-r18], when

+- none of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or the union of concurrent measurement gaps for the UE indicates ‘no-gap’ via NeedForGap-InfoNR for the inter-frequency measurement and [no-gap-with-interruption] or [no-gap-no-interruption].

+- part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or the union of concurrent measurement gaps, for the UE indicates ‘no-gap’ via NeedForGap-InfoNR for the inter-frequency measurement.

 The inter-frequency measurement requirements in clause 9.3.10 applies for the following scenarios:

 - SSB-based inter-frequency measurement object without measurement gap, when all of the SMTC occasions of this inter-frequency measurement object are overlapped by the NCSG;